J-Raji/Project9/project.md

 UYCDSarZv1a4DvD8EsG4O1KMgLDbYoC4XOFNLFDziaOkCU4IPjsAA5A=
 -----END RSA PRIVATE KEY-----

-- Arbitrary name
+-Arbitrary name
 ec2-18-231-189-79.sa-east-1.compute.amazonaws.com

-- Hostname – can be private IP address of your NFS server 172.31.38.44
+-Hostname – can be private IP address of your NFS server 172.31.38.44

-- Username – ec2-user (since NFS server is based on EC2 with RHEL 8)
+-Username – ec2-user (since NFS server is based on EC2 with RHEL 8

-- Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server
+-Remote directory – /mnt/apps since our Web Servers use it as a mointing point to retrieve files from the NFS server

 -Ubuntu do-release-upgrade